President of Zambia: Zambia

 Upon independence and the renaming of the country as Zambia, Prime Minister Kenneth Kaunda was elected as the first president.
 The office of prime minister was also abolished, making the presidency an executive post.
 Initially, the country would be governed as a multi-party democracy.
-However, following the African National Congress integrating with United National Independence Party (UNIP), President Kaunda announced that the Constitution of Zambia would be changed to turn the country into a one-party state in 1973 with UNIP as the only legal party with all others banned.
+However, following the Zambian African National Congress (ZANC) integrating with United National Independence Party (UNIP), President Kaunda announced that the Constitution of Zambia would be changed to turn the country into a one-party state in 1973 with UNIP as the only legal party with all others banned.
 Kaunda claimed this was done to discourage tribalism.
 However, the constitution also restored the office of prime minister as head of government.
 In the 1973 Zambian general election, voters were only able to vote for the UNIP sponsored Kaunda and their only options were to vote if they approved or rejected his candidacy.

 Kaunda was re-elected unanimously at each election until 1991.
 During the 1980s, pressures increased for the multi-party ban to be rescinded.
 After negotiations with the Movement for Multi-Party Democracy (MMD) in 1990, President Kaunda signed a constitutional amendment legalising political parties other than UNIP.
 The office of prime minister was abolished again and the powers returned to the president.
-In the 1991 Zambian general election, Kaunda was defeated by the MMD's Frederick Chiluba.
+In the 1991 Zambian general election, Kaunda was defeated by the MMD's Chiluba.
 Kaunda agreed to hand over the presidency peacefully, becoming the second African leader to do so after Mathieu Kérékou of Benin.